CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 	* Thrust's scan implementation stablizes at 3 kernel calls despite of the size of data.
 	Thus even though my implementation is comparable or even slightly faster than thrust scan, it becomes much slower when array size becomes really large (2^25 for example)
+    * Bank conflicts at the beginning but have been resolved now
+	* Algorithm not good enough (too much computation) when compared to thrust's implementation bacause my scan kernel, on average, takes twice as much time to execute as thrust's kernel
   * Thrust scan
     * Additional cudaMalloc and cudaFree calls
-	* Judging from the performance analysis timeline, thrust is doing cudaMalloc and cudaFree even if I pass in thrust::device_ptr<T>.
+	* Judging from the performance analysis timeline, thrust is doing cudaMalloc and cudaFree even if I pass in thrust::device_ptr.
 This causes thrust scan become slower than my work-efficient scan when array size is small
   * Work-effcient stream compaction
     * My implementation is basically a wrapper on work-efficient scan plus two light-weight